ashutoshvct/Hosting-dynamic-website-on-AWS/EC2.md

    Select yes for authentication.

-   <i>Now you are connected to your instance via FileZilla.</i>
+   <b>Now you are connected to your instance via FileZilla.</b>

 2. Go to folder var/www/html/ and paste your website.

-3. Now you go to your EC2 instance and paste the DNS in the web browser, you should see the website is live.
+3. <b>Now you go to your EC2 instance and paste the DNS in the web browser, you should see the website is live.</b>